-During pupillage, Alfred worked on a range of significant competition matters, including:
+During pupillage, he worked on a range of significant competition cases, including:

 - Viagogo AG v CMA: regulatory action against the online ticket resale platform Viagogo.